redeclipse/oldsvnre/readme.txt

 Wiki: http://redeclipse.net/wiki
 Forum: http://redeclipse.net/forum

-The project is a Free and Open Source game, built on Cube Engine 2 using SDL and OpenGL which allows it to be ported to many platforms; you can download a package for Windows, GNU/Linux, BSD, and Mac OSX; or grab a development copy from our Subversion repository and live on the bleeding edge.
+The project is a Free and Open Source game, built on Cube Engine 2 using SDL and OpenGL which allows it to be ported to many platforms; you can download a package for Windows, GNU/Linux, BSD, and Mac OS X; or grab a development copy from our Subversion repository and live on the bleeding edge.

 Download: http://redeclipse.net/download
 Subversion: http://redeclipse.net/devel